dipro-ghosh/ScriptXeno.github.io/_posts/2025-05-05-text-to-handwriting-convert-text-to-handwriting.md

 ---
-title: "Convert Text to Handwriting with This Free Online Tool | Perfect for Assignments | ScriptXeno"
+title: "Convert Text to Handwriting with This Free Online Tool | Perfect for Assignments"
 description: "Turn your typed text into realistic handwriting with the free Text-to-Handwriting tool.
 Customize fonts, paper themes, ink colors, and export as PDF — ideal for students and creatives!"
 author: moon
 date: 2025-05-05 10:00:00